What to consider when choosing Braille Readers

 What are the different braille readers?

-There are a variety of braille devices on the market, each with its own features and benefits.
-Some of the most popular braille readers include:
+There are a variety of Braille devices on the market, each offering unique features to meet different user needs.
+Here are some of the most popular and powerful Braille readers available today:

-– The Mantis Q40 QWERTY Keyboard and Braille Display: A first-of-its-kind Bluetooth® keyboard and 40-cell refreshable braille display.
-With the Mantis, students and professionals no longer need to choose between a keyboard or a braille device
+Mantis Q40 QWERTY Keyboard and Braille Display: A first-of-its-kind Bluetooth® keyboard combined with a 40-cell refreshable Braille display.
+With the Mantis, students and professionals no longer have to choose between a standard keyboard or a Braille device — they get both in one.